Steering > Track rod end change on Austin Mini

 Check that the length of the new track rod end (dimension between the axis of the track rod end and the fixing point) is identical to the old one.

-If the length is different, it will have to be taken into account when screwing the new track rod end onto the tie rod.
+If the length is different, it will have to be taken into account when screwing the new track rod end onto the steering rack.

-If the length is different, it will have to be taken into account when screwing the new track rod end onto the tie rod.
+If the length is different, it will have to be taken into account when screwing the new track rod end onto the steering rack.

 In my case, the new track rod end is 2 mm longer than the old one.
 I therefore screwed it in with 2 more turns than the old one.